 - doesn’t explain your legal rights when they tell you what they can do for you

-If you’re looking for help in repairing your credit, the U.S. Department of Justice publishes a list of approved credit counseling agencies by state.
+If you’re looking for help in repairing your credit, the U.S. Department of Justice publishes a list of approved credit counseling agencies by state of approved credit counseling agencies by state.

 Job Offer Scam

 Who wouldn’t want to earn a lot of money quickly, and with little effort?
-You’re contacted or see an advertisement on social media with an offer to “earn thousands” or for “guaranteed income,” and you’re curious.
-Then you’re asked to give personal information and pay a fee or buy a starter kit.
+In scams like these, you’re contacted or see an advertisement on social media with an offer to “earn thousands” for “guaranteed income.”
+Once you respond or reach out, you’re asked to give personal information and pay a fee or buy a starter kit.
 You may be told, “We’ll need your bank account number so we can deposit your checks.”
-It’s a gradual process to try to get you to trust them.
+Through gradual back and forth communication, the scammer slowly tries to get you to trust them.
 Be suspicious of:

 - guarantees you’ll earn lots of money for a simple task (e.g., envelope stuffing)

-- work-from-home opportunities (While work-from-home jobs do exist, they're generally found through companies themselves, not Twitter.)
+- work-from-home opportunities—while work-from-home jobs do exist, they're generally found through companies themselves, not social media sites

 - vague descriptions of the job or what is required

-- requests for personal information, especially bank account and identification details (e.g., Social Security Number, driver license, passport)
+- requests for personal information, especially bank account and identification details (e.g., Social Security Number, driver’s license, passport)

 Keep reminding yourself—if it’s “too good to be true,” it probably is.

-Sometimes known as “catfishing,” scammers set up fake accounts on social media or dating sites and apps.
-These individuals never seem to be able to meet in person.
-Once the “relationship” with the victim progresses, the scammer will ask for money or hint they’re having money troubles.
-You may hear, “I don’t know what I’m going to do.
+Sometimes known as “catfishing”, scammers set up fake accounts on social media or dating sites and apps to establish fraudulent relationships with legitimate site users.
+They string their victims along with promise of a relationship, but never seem to be able to meet in person.
+Once the relationship with the victim progresses, the scammer will ask for money or hint they’re having money troubles.
+You may hear something along the lines of, “I don’t know what I’m going to do.
 I don’t have enough money for rent, and it’s due soon.”
 Once they have what they want, they disappear.

 The 419 Scam Profile Hacking